modern-sapien/project-prometheus/NOTE.md

 Exports/Imports

     Exports are generally objects, but can be strings, booleans, whatever variables.
-If you want to export and array set it inside of an object and DECONSTRUCT that object on import.
+If you want to export an array set it inside of an object and DECONSTRUCT that object on import.
             UNIT 10 Activity 23 video 9.28 ES6 5/6

     Imports